-About The earliest invertebrate paleontology collections at the University of Kansas date back to the late 1860s as members of the newly established university began amassing fossil collections.
-These initial collections consisted primarily of upper Paleozoic and Cretaceous invertebrate faunas from Kansas and by the 1930s were housed in Lindley Hall.
+The earliest KU Invertebrate Paleontology collections date back to the late 1860s as members of the newly established university began amassing fossil collections under the Department of Geology.
+These initial collections consisted primarily of upper Paleozoic and Cretaceous invertebrate faunas from Kansas.
+By the 1930s they were housed in Lindley Hall.

-1884 — First paper featuring a KUMIP specimen published
+- 1884 First paper featuring a KUMIP specimen published

-1948 — R.C.
+- 1948 R.C.
 Moore begins work on the “Treatise on Invertebrate Paleontology”

-1962 — Richard Benson becomes the first KUMIP curator
+- 1962 Richard Benson becomes the first KUMIP curator

-1968 — KUMIP collection becomes an independent unit on campus
+- 1968 KUMIP collection becomes an independent unit on campus

-1994 — KUMIP collection becomes part of KU Biodiversity Institute
+- 1994 KUMIP collection becomes part of KU Biodiversity Institute

-2006 — General collection moved from Lindley Hall to west campus
+- 2006 General collection moved from Lindley Hall to west campus